suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 : {{MoQ-TRANSPORT}} variable length integer.
 TODO - align with -17 MoQT draft

 ## Notational Conventions

-This document uses the conventions detailed in ({{QUIC}} Section 1.3) when describing the binary encoding.

 ### Serialized Full Track Name {#ftn}